 They say that diamonds are a girl's best friend.
-Well, today I'm gonna show you that you don't have to spend thousands of dollars to win a place in her heart.
+Well, today we're gonna show you that you don't have to spend thousands of dollars to win a place in her heart.
 In fact, you can do it by building a beautiful wooden jewelry box for her to store the jewelry she already has.
 We're throwing another log on the fire for this project, and it's gonna get a little bit challenging.
 It's gonna require quite a few tools and a little bit of

 woodworking knowledge to knock this out, but if you're willing to put in the time, you can get some beautiful results.
 So to get started with this project, the first thing we need to do is mill up some lumber.
-So I take some walnut over to the jointer to clean it up, and then I'm resawing it in half so I can end up with some thinner panels.
+So we take some walnut over to the jointer to clean it up, and then we're resawing it in half so I can end up with some thinner panels.

-You never want 'em to be too short because then you have to fill in those gaps, So I'm using a flush trim saw to trim off the excess, and then I'll just go in and clean up the rest of it with an orbital sander.
-Now that the box is all together, I could take it over to the bandsaw and cut the lid off.
+You never want 'em to be too short because then you have to fill in those gaps, So we're using a flush trim saw to trim off the excess, and then we'll just go in and clean up the rest of it with an orbital sander.
+Now that the box is all together, you could take it over to the bandsaw and cut the lid off.
 This part is always a little bit nerve wracking, because you never wanna screw up the box.
 So you just gotta make sure to take your time, make sure you're getting a nice clean cut on the bandsaw.
 Then you can mount a piece of sandpaper to a block or something and make sure that everything is square and that your cut lines up nicely.

 I notched the inside pieces so they overlapped each other to create a crossing pattern, which locked everything together nice and strong.
-Then, I could just sand it down and apply a few coats of finish to that.
-And then before I final assembled everything with the hardware, I used a piece of peel and stick felt as the bottom of the box, then put everything back together, installed the hardware, and this project was finished.
-So that's it for this project, I hope you guys enjoyed reading about it, and I hope you learned something.
-Now if you make a box like this, I'm sure that whoever you're making it for is gonna absolutely love it, and you can gift it for generations to come.
+Then, you could just sand it down and apply a few coats of finish to that.
+And then before you final assembled everything with the hardware, use a piece of peel and stick felt as the bottom of the box, then put everything back together, installed the hardware, and this project is finished.
+So that's it for this project.
+We hope you guys enjoyed reading about it, and we hope you learned something.
+Now if you make a box like this, be sure that whoever you're making it for is gonna absolutely love it, and you can gift it for generations to come.